engagenie/policies/privacy-policy.md

 ## INFORMATION SHARING AND DISCLOSURE

-Further, you agree that Lapsly may transfer the anonymous information we collect in the event of any corporate restructuring or any sale, assignment or transfer of substantially all of its rights in the Apps.
+Further, you agree that Lapsly may transfer the anonymous information we collect in the event of any corporate restructuring or any sale, assignment or transfer of substantially all of its rights in the Apps to an entity which has signed the [Student Privacy Pledge](https://studentprivacypledge.org/).
+You will have the opportunity to opt out of any such transfer of your information.

 We may disclose information about you if we become subject to a subpoena or court order, or if we are otherwise legally required to disclose information.
 We may also use and disclose information about you to establish or exercise our legal rights, to enforce the Terms of Use, to assert and defend against legal claims, or if we believe such disclosure is necessary to investigate, prevent, or take other action regarding actual or suspected illegal or fraudulent activities or potential threats to the physical safety or well-being of any person.
 If we are involved in a merger, acquisition, or sale of all or a portion of our assets, your information may be transferred as part of that transaction, but we will notify you (for example, via email and/or a prominent notice on our website) of any change in control or use of your Personal Information or User Content, or if either become subject to a different Privacy Policy.
 We will also notify you of choices you may have regarding the information.